EOSIO/spec-repo/eep-draft_shards.md

   shards to operate in lock-step, even during forks.
 * Shards can't access each others' state; this allows them to execute in parallel.

-To limit load on validating nodes, and to limit network needs for these nodes, let's add these properties:
+To reduce load on validating nodes, and to limit network needs for these nodes, let's add these properties:

 * A node can choose to validate a particular subset of the shards and ignore the rest.